HEALTHY HEART

 Weight Management:

-Maintaining a healthy weight can reduce the risk of cardiovascular diseases.
+• Maintaining a healthy body weight can reduce the risk of cardiovascular diseases.

-Achieve and maintain a healthy weight through proper diet and physical activity.
+• Achieve and maintain a healthy weight through proper nutrition and physical activity.

 • null